|4.0 hours with breaks

 By Trail Contributor: Jeff Monroe (Email Jeff)

-The New River Gorge National River is land administered by the National Park Service along some of the most spectacular sections of the New River Gorge.
+The New River Gorge National Park and Preserve became America's 63rd National Park in 2020, including some of the most spectacular sections of the New River Gorge.
 Found within this park, the Glade Creek Trail follows its namesake creek for 6 miles through a steep canyon – so steep that our GPS receiver had difficulty keeping satellites locked in.
 Despite the nearby steep terrain, the trail itself is very flat and easy, using an old narrow gauge rail bed.
 This hike description follows the trail from the north only as far as a waterfall, then back to the trailhead.
 Along the way are plenty of swimming holes or you can take a shower under the waterfall!
 This makes a great Summer/early Autumn hike.

 - Mile 0.0 – Start the hike in the parking area at the entrance to a campground along the New River, at the end of a six-mile long gravel road.
 This campground has outhouses with six walk-in tent sites and five drive-in sites for tents or small-medium RVs.
 There is one accessible site (handicapped permit must be displayed).
 The walk-in tent sites are right on a peaceful section of the New River, next to a boat ramp.
 There is no charge for camping here, but you must camp in one of the numbered sites and you cannot reserve a campsite in advance.
 Park to the right in a lot just before the campground and head south along Glade Creek, next to the sign that says “Glade Creek Trail.”
 Do not take the pedestrian bridge that crosses the creek near the parking lot but follow the trail along Glade Creek.